diamondbroplayz/DiamondBroPlayz/README.md

 - :telescope: I’m a gamer and an indepent coder

-- :seedling: I'm learning python, and know some C and Batch.
-I also know a lot of html, css, and some JS
+- :seedling: I know some C and Batch.
+I also know a lot of html, css, JS, PHP, and Python

 - :zap: In my free time, I like to play video games and code